sebiinfo/Authentification-System/README.md

 # Authentification-System
 The Authentification System project in CSE201.
-The project is about developping an app that will use facial recognition securely an efficiently.
+The project is about developping an app that will use facial recognition securely and efficiently.

 ## Members (name surname, github username, trello username, [role])